 Make a soup with chicken broth, onions, and garlic, and drink it throughout the day.
 Other types of soups may be your favorites.
 Use them if you enjoy the flavor or texture.
 Soups are always a good way to help stay hydrated and provide nourishment.
 They can also put a smile on our faces.

 Use your own hand towel, bath towel, and washcloth in the bathroom.
 Wash them at least weekly, more often when you are sick.
 Mark and I have our own towels rather than sharing them.
 Hand towels can pass on germs so easily.
 They for sure need a good cleaning at least weekly.

 12. Change Out Toothbrushes

-You can boil your toothbrushes for three minutes but it is very hard on them, typically.
-I prefer to use hydrogen peroxide by spraying them and then rinse them and dry them.
+You can boil your toothbrushes for three minutes, but it can be very hard on them.
+I prefer to use hydrogen peroxide by spraying them, then rinsing them, and finally, drying them.

 You can soak your toothbrush in an antibacterial mouthwash and rinse the toothbrush with water before using it.
 If you use an electric toothbrush you can take the brush head off and follow the regular toothbrush tips above.

-We have a lot of bacteria in our mouths so it makes sense to have clean toothbrushes and therefore prevent many illnesses.
-When I see a good buy on toothbrushes I buy a lot and store them to use later.
+We have a lot of bacteria in our mouths, so it makes sense to have clean toothbrushes.
+Replacing or frequently cleaning them can help prevent many illnesses.
+When I see a good buy on toothbrushes, I buy a bunch and store them for use later.
 We always have extra new toothbrushes available when family or friends come to visit, just in case they left theirs at home.